henryw374/tempo/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/com.widdindustries/time-literals-tempo.svg)](https://clojars.org/com.widdindustries/time-literals-tempo)

-As of March 2024
+As of June 2024

 * [Temporal](https://github.com/tc39/proposal-temporal) has semi-stabilized at
-  `ecma stage 3`, meaning implementors can still suggest changes - although at this point any changes will be superficial.
+  `ecma stage 3`, meaning implementors can still suggest changes
+* Changes [have been suggested](https://docs.google.com/presentation/d/1PPMAxVnVjFwRPuJwOvVsw9nZLQ6jDM8Hd5PNO0Grp4I/edit#slide=id.p) - and Tempo will need some changes if those are accepted.
+It shouldn't affect Tempo API though.
 * a polyfill (e.g. [this](https://github.com/fullcalendar/temporal-polyfill)) of Temporal will be required for all javascript environments.

 ```html